José Afonso: 1974–1980: Revolutionary period

 In December 1974, Afonso released the album Coro dos Tribunais ("Courthouse Chorus"), which was recorded in London, again at the Pye Studios, with musical arrangements by Fausto Bordalo Dias.
 The album includes two Brechtian songs, composed in Mozambique in the period between 1964 and 1967: "Coro dos Tribunais" and "Eu Marchava de Dia e de Noite".

 From 1974 to 1975 he became directly involved in the popular revolutionary movements.
 The PREC (Ongoing Revolutionary Process) became his passion.
 He performed on 11 March 1975 (the day of a failed coup led by António de Spínola) in the RALIS, a leftist military stronghold.
 Afonso established a collaboration with the far-left movement LUAR (Revolutionary Action and Unity League).
 LUAR released his single "Viva o Poder Popular" (Hail to the People's Power).
 In Italy, the revolutionary organizations Lotta Continua, Il Manifesto and Avanguardia Operaia released the album República, recorded in Rome on 30 September and 1 October 1975.
 The money received from the sales of the album went to support the striking workers of the newspaper República.

 In 1976 he supported Otelo Saraiva de Carvalho's presidential candidacy.
 Otelo was an important commander of the Carnation Revolution military operations, and Afonso would support him again in 1980.
 He released the album Com as Minhas Tamanquinhas ("With My Little Clogs").

 The album Enquanto Há Força ("While There is Strength"), released in 1978, another collaboration with Fausto, shows some of Afonso's concerns about colonialism and imperialism and is also a critique of the Catholic Church.
 It includes the participation of other Portuguese artists such as Adriano Correia de Oliveira and Sérgio Godinho.

-In 1979 the album Fura Fura ("Drill Drill") was released, with the collaboration of Júlio Pereira e the band Trovante.
+In 1979 the album Fura Fura ("Drill Drill") was released, with the collaboration of Júlio Pereira and the band Trovante.
 It contains eight songs that were meant for theater plays.
 He participated in the Anti-Eurovision Festival in Brussels.